 Optimize your WordPress install

-In short, make sure you are using the latest version of PHP (at least, PHP 7), and that you are running the least amount of plugins.
+That’s what you should absolutely do.
+Make sure you use the latest version of PHP (or at least PHP 7.3+).
+Then, check the plugins currently active on your WordPress and try to disable the ones you don’t absolutely need.
 You can follow this tutorial to make sure your WordPress is as fast as it should be: How to: Make WordPress Faster & Optimize It.

 Increase the Max Execution Time